Rudd-O/dts-recordingstudio/README.md

 to the EC2 instance (it is normal to get your VNC session disconnected when you log off -- just connect right back and you should be able to log in).

-Once you log back in, you should be able to see the JACK suite of applications, mixer, Mumble and Skype already running.
-In addition to that, the recording and broadcast will be automatically started in the background.  will promptly broadcast your show to your Icecast server, and record it into
-`/home/ubuntu/Studio/Recordings` as an Ogg Vorbis high-quality floating-point 48 KHz audio file.

 You only need to perform this configuration once (or when circumstances demand that you update the configuration).

-#Testing the instance
+#Using the studio

+Once you log back in from your first reboot, you should be able to see the JACK suite of applications, mixer, Mumble and Skype already running.
+Audio coming from Mumble will be relayed to Skype, and vice versa, so people calling in from Skype will be able to talk with Mumble channel participants.

+In addition to that, the recording and broadcast will be automatically started in the background.
+This will promptly broadcast your show to your Icecast server, and record it into `/home/ubuntu/Studio/Recordings` as an Ogg Vorbis high-quality floating-point 48 KHz audio file.

+Finally, the `intro` and `outro` commands (which you can run on the terminal) will play back on the live stream and into the Mumble and Skype audio inputs, but not on the recorded show.

+#Checklist for testing the studio functionality

-There are a number of things you need to test.
+There are a number of things you need to test before you can trust that the studio will run without any technical issues.

+Application test:

+* Test that Mumble is:
+  * started,
+  * running,
+  * connected to the right server,
+  * joined in the right channel,
+  * and broadcasting (the mouth icon is red rather than grey)
+* Test that Skype is:
+  * started,
+  * connected,
+  * logged in,
+  * available
+* Check the process list to see if two `gst-launch` processes are running:
+  * one for the recording,
+  * one for the broadcast;
+  * if one is missing, try running `recordbroadcast` on the terminal and check again;
+  * if one is still missing, check the credentials you supplied to the `setup-recordbroadcast` command; they are stored in the hidden file `/home/ubuntu/.recordbroadcast`.

+Functionality test:

-* Test that the audio from Mumble participants is recorded.
+* Test that the audio from Mumble participants is going through the mixer.
   * Check the mixer window.
+The Mumble in should move when people in the Mumble channel talk.
+* Test that the `intro` and `outro` clips play back into the Mumble channel.
-* Test that the audio from Skype callers is recorded.
+* Test that the audio from Skype callers is going through the mixer.
   * Check the mixer window.
+The Skype in should move when you make a call and the other person speaks.
 * Test that audio goes back and forth between Mumble and Skype.
   * Skype echo / call testing service usually does the job.
+  * If Mumble participants can hear the Skype voice, and vice versa, it's all good.
+* Test that the voice of everyone who is going to be in the show, actually echoes back from the Skype echo / call testing service.
+  * Mumble is a bit buggy -- it will silence some people even though they do not show up as silenced.
+If someone isn't being heard back on the echo / call testing service, chances are they need to be unmuted, un-server-muted or unsuppressed.
 * Test that the audio is being recorded.
-  * Download the file recorded in `/home/ubuntu/Studio/Recordings`.
+  * Download the latest file recorded in `/home/ubuntu/Studio/Recordings`.
+You can download the audio file by using an SFTP client (which needs to have the private SSH key)
+  * Open the downloaded file in an audio playback program.
+  * Test that the expected audio is there.
+  * Test that the `intro` and `outro` clips are not on the recording.
 * Test that the audio is being broadcasted live.
   * Look at your radio station's Icecast home page.
   * Listen to the two mounts and verify that they are broadcasting.
-* Test that the audio clips played back by the `intro` and `outro` commands get played back through the live broadcast, but not on the recording.
+  * Check that the `intro` and `outro` clips are played back here.

+Quality test:

+* Test that everyone coming in through Mumble have good sound quality.
+  * You should not see the mixer column for Mumble light red and go above 0.0 dB.
+This indicates that the mixer level for Mumble is too high, and needs to be reduced.
+You can clear the clipping indicator on the mixer by clicking on it.
+  * You should not hear people clipping (sounds like a horrible buzz) when they talk loudly.
+This indicates that they have their microphone recording level too high, or they are speaking too close to the microphone.
+Take corrective measures
+* Test that callers coming in through Skype have good sound quality.
+  * You should not see the mixer column for Skype light red and go above 0.0 dB.
+This indicates that the mixer level for Skype needs to be reduced.
+A good level to prevent clipping usually is around -6.1 dB.
+  * You should not hear callers clipping either.
+This indicates that they're speaking too close to their microphone, or that their recording level on their computer / phone is too high.
+Take corrective measures.